babelyx4soonami/soonami-babelyx/README.md

 # Babelyx for Soonami

 What wonders can arise when UGC embraces Web3? **Babelyx** , the Babel Tower of infinite possibilities, mints all UGC to Sovereign Contents that autonomously circulate in a Smart Market, perpetually increasing every participant's rewards.
 Step into **Babelyx** where users reign supreme, protect your assets and earn passive incomes.
-For more details please check out [Babelyx Whitepaper]()

 This present repo is a new project for the Soonami Hackathon.
 It makes use of components developed previously in other projects to accelerate development.
 In the Hackathon we mainly implemented 2 new pages and corresponding backend service to illustrate the basic ideas of Babelyx.